 The problem is the luscious duck fat - which, when it renders out, causes a surprisingly large grease fire in the grill.
 (Not that I’ve ever done that, oh no, not me.)

 Chicken has the same problem, especially chicken thighs - lots of fat, lots of flames.
-I cook chicken with indirect heat to keep the fat away from the flames - which works when I want chicken cooked to 160°F. But I want my duck breast medium-rare, 145°F, with crackling crisp skin.
+I cook chicken with indirect heat to keep the fat away from the flames - which works when I want chicken cooked to 160ยฐF.
+But I want my duck breast medium-rare, 145ยฐF, with crackling crisp skin.
 What to do?

 When Maple Leaf Farms invited me to Duck University, I jumped at the chance.
 Learn about duck?
 I’m there.

-After the cooking class, when Q&A started, I was ready to spring my question…but I was too slow.
-Before I could say anything, one of my fellow classmates shot her hand up and asked “how do I grill duck breast?”
+After the cooking class, when Q&A started, I was ready to spring my questionโฆbut I was too slow.
+Before I could say anything, one of my fellow classmates shot her hand up and asked "how do I grill duck breast?"

 I wish I remember who suggested this, because the idea was genius.
 But as a grill fanatic, I thought “Kitchen?
 I don’t need a kitchen.
 I can do that right on the grill.”

-It worked like a charm - the duck breasts seared in a grill safe pan, rendering lost of fat; then they went over the fire for a quick sear.
-I didn’t want the pan full of duck fat to go to waste, so I browned a side dish of duck fat potatoes.
+It worked like a charm - the duck breasts seared in a grill-safe pan, rendering lots of fat; then they went over the fire for a quick sear.
+I didn't want the pan full of duck fat to go to waste, so I browned a side dish of duck fat potatoes.
+I may enjoy the potatoes more than the duck itself.
+Crackling duck skin or crispy duck fat potatoes?
+I guess I'll have to keep sampling to figure out which I prefer._

 Equipment

-- Grill (I love my Weber kettle)
+- Grill (I love my Weber kettle, but almost any grill will work.)

 Ingredients

-- 4 (8 ounce) duck breasts (preferably from Maple Leaf Farms)
+- 4 (8-ounce) duck breasts (preferably from Maple Leaf Farms)

 - 2 teaspoons kosher salt

-- ½ teaspoon fresh ground peppercorn blend
+- ยฝ teaspoon fresh ground peppercorn blend

 Duck fat potatoes